KShaibani/EchoCaster/README.md

-## EchoCaster: A Lightweight Terminal Music Player Written in Rust
+## EchoCaster: A Lightweight Terminal Music Player

 EchoCaster is a command-line audio player designed for efficiency and simplicity.
 It focuses on playing your local music collection with a clean, customizable interface.